Suffering should be for but a while, not permanent

 Tola Ijalusi is a native of Ado Ekiti, resides in Ibadan, Nigeria.
 He writes to address certain issues in the society.

-His poems are published on various literary journals and magazines such as PIN Quarterly Journal, Tuck Magazine, The Poet Community, Lunar Literary Poetry Page, Literary Vox etc. He was also featured in the 2015 31 Days of Poetry on EGC CREATIVITY.
+His poems are published on various literary journals and magazines such as PIN Quarterly Journal, Tuck Magazine, The Poet Community, Lunar Literary Poetry Page, Literary Vox etc.

 Recent Comments